solaritygh/solaritygh/README.md

 ## About me
 - Pronouns: he/him
-- Languages: Mostly JS (frontend & backend)
+- Languages: Mostly JS (frontend & backend), Java, and Python

 ## Current Projects
 Aurora - an unblocked game and proxy site (not currently out)